telepath9/ESPclock/old_code/why_this_folder.md

-This folder only exists for keeping the old version of the firmware of ESPclock
+This folder only exists for keeping the old version of the ESPclock firmware